fboes/webapp-boilerplate/README.md

 Setup
 -----

-1. Replace "`Flashy application name`" in all files with the name of your app
+1. Replace "`Flashy application name`" in all files with the name of your app.
-2. Replace "`Flashy description`" in all files with the description of your app
+2. Replace "`Flashy description`" in all files with the description of your app.
-3. Replace "`Flashy company`" with your name
+3. Replace "`Flashy company`" with your name.
-4. Replace "`http://flashy-domain`" with the domain-part your URL
+4. Replace "`http://flashy-domain`" with the domain-part your URL.
-5. Replace "`/flashy-path/`" with the path-part your URL
+5. Replace "`/flashy-path/`" with the path-part your URL.
-6. Replace `favicon.ico` (48×48px), `firefox-os-icon.png`(60×60px), `favicon.png` (128×128px) and `apple-touch-icon.png` (152×152px) with your icon
+6. Replace `favicon.ico` (48×48px), `firefox-os-icon.png`(60×60px), `favicon.png` (128×128px) and `apple-touch-icon.png` (152×152px) with your icon.
-7. Optional: Replace "`en`" with your desired locale
+7. Optional: Replace "`en`" with your desired locale.
 8. Start coding!
 9. Activate caching in index.html by commenting line 2 & uncommenting line 3.